Recognizing Child-Custody Myths

 Child Custody Issues Are Complicated: Consult with an Experienced Central Texas Family Law Attorney Today

 There is a lot of misinformation out there about child custody arrangements.
 Because it is such a critical issue, however, you need the professional legal counsel of an experienced family lawyer on your side.
-Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Central Texas understands your concerns and is here to help.
+Attorney Brett Pritchard at the Law Office of Brett H. Pritchard in Central Texas understands your concerns and is here to help.
 Mr. Pritchard has the knowledge, experience, and commitment to skillfully advocate for child custody arrangements that work for you and your children.
-For more information, please do not hesitate to contact or call us at (254) 220-4225 today.
+For more information, please do not hesitate to contact us online or call us at (254) 781-4222 today.

 Categories: